Mohammad Hossein Emad

-Mohammad Hossein Emad (born 26 August 1957 in Arak, Iran) is a contemporary Iranian sculptor.
+Mohammad Hossein Emad (born 1957; محمدحسین عماد) is an Iranian contemporary sculptor and educator.

 Background

-Emad was born in the Iranian city of Arak and lived there until the age of 33 before moving to the capital Tehran.
+Emad was born on 26 August 1957 in Arak, Pahlavi Iran (now Iran).
+He lived in Arak until the age of 33, when he moved to the capital city of Tehran.
 He began being interested in painting at the age of five when he started copying images found in the magazines.

 He began his artistic activities with experimental painting.
 He later began experimenting with sculpture and held his first exhibition at Tehran's Afrand Gallery in 1993.